 Starting child care or kindergarten (No Jab No Play)

-To have your child's enrolment confirmed at child care or kindergarten, you need to give them current immunisation history statement.
+To have your child's enrolment confirmed at child care or kindergarten, you need to give them a current immunisation history statement.
 The statement must show your child is up to date with all vaccinations that are due for their age.
 Or they're up to date with the vaccinations they're able to receive.

 This is known as "No Jab No Play".